ericjiang97/hackamon2018-techtalk/firebase-node-demo.md

 ---

-We then go into our new directory and install all the depencies we need
+We then go into our new directory and install all the dependencies we need

 ```
-npm install material-ui react-router-dom firebase firebase-admin --save
+npm install material-ui@next react-router-dom whatwg-fetch --save

 # or

-yarn add material-ui react-router-dom firebase firebase-admin
+yarn add material-ui@next react-router-dom whatwg-fetch
 ```

+* We're using fetch polyfill here as `fetch` is built in natively into the browser, and it is not available for IE11 or prior
+* We're also using the beta version of material-ui v1 (it will go GA Soon)

 ![original](assets/firebase-bg.png)